Cremation Costs in Indiana (2026)

 Cost-Saving Tip: You do not need to purchase an urn from the cremation provider.
 Urns can be purchased independently for significantly less.
 The FTC Funeral Rule protects your right to use a container purchased elsewhere.

-For more ways to reduce costs, see our affordable funeral options guide or learn how to pay for a funeral with no money.
+For more ways to reduce costs, see our affordable funeral options guide, learn how to pay for a funeral with no money, or review neighboring state guides on Ohio cremation costs and Oklahoma cremation costs for additional context on pricing and options.

 Regional Context for Cremation in Indiana